-We are committed to the civil rights, health, well-being and human dignity of all members of Maryland’s transgender community.
+We are committed to the civil rights, health, well-being and human dignity of all members of Maryland’s transgender and gender non-conforming communities.
 We dedicate ourselves to providing information services, educational materials, advocacy training, and lobbying for critical human rights.

 19 Organizations Come Together to Pursue Trans Equality